Health & Safety

 Will I have access to hand washing facilities?

 Yes.
-CASS provides male, female and disabled toilet facilities, these locations will be stocks with soap and paper towels so you can correctly wash your hands.
+CASS provides male, female and disabled toilet facilities, these locations will be stocked with soap and paper towels so you can correctly wash your hands.
 Each restroom can only occupy one person at a time; this is to maintain social distancing.

 Will communal areas be cleaned?